rancher/rio/docs/continuous-deployment.md

         password[******]: $(your GH password)
         ```

-    2. Create a workload pointing to your repo using standard git checkout.
+    2. Rio will automatically use this secret now when doing standard git checkout, so no additional flags need to be passed.
 For example:

         ```bash
         rio run -p 8080 https://github.com/example/example-private-repo